Archaeological Survey of India: History

 ASI was founded in 1861 by Alexander Cunningham who also became its first Director-General.
-The first systematic research into the subcontinent's history was conducted by the Asiatic Society, which was founded by the British Indologist William Jones on 15 January 1784.
-Based in Calcutta, the society promoted the study of ancient Sanskrit and Persian texts and published an annual journal titled Asiatic Researches.
+The first systematic research into the subcontinent's history was conducted by the Asiatic Society, which was founded by the British Indologist Sir William Jones on 15 January 1784.
+Based in Calcutta, the society promoted the study of ancient Persian texts and published an annual journal titled Asiatic Researches.
 Notable among its early members was Charles Wilkins who published the first English translation of the Bhagavad Gita in 1785 with the patronage of the then Governor-General of Bengal, Warren Hastings.

+Jones initiative resulted in the publication of Asiatick Researches, a monthly that was launched in 1788.
+The Marquis of Wellesley's 1800 nomination of Francis Buchanan to survey Mysore was a wise move on the part of the administration at the time.
+He was hired in 1807 to investigate historical sites and monuments in what is now Uttar Pradesh and Bihar.
+The first attempt at using the legal system to force the government to become involved when there was a risk to a monument was the Bengal Regulation XIX of 1810.
+The publication revealed the studies and polls that the society conducted to educate the public about India's ancient treasures.
+Many antiques and other relics were quickly discovered during the ongoing fieldwork, and in 1814 they were placed in a museum.
+Subsequently, comparable organisations were founded in Madras, Chennai, in 1818, and Bombay, Mumbai, in 1804.
 However, the most important of the society's achievements was the decipherment of the Brahmi script by James Prinsep in 1837.
 This successful decipherment inaugurated the asset.